Les Terrasses de la Chaudière complex: Renovating and modernizing

 Status of the project: planning phase

-We are renewing and replacing the base building systems.
+We plan on renewing and replacing the base building systems.
 This will help us meet future needs and achieve government sustainability targets.

 The project includes repairing, upgrading or replacing the following systems: